 We all realise how difficult it can be trying to talk to children and young people about global crises.
 As psychologists we are often asked about how much to tell children, how and when to talk to them, and how we can feel prepared for challenging conversations.
 We have therefore started to compile a list of resources and helpful websites for you to use over the coming weeks.
-Please use these links for useful documents:

 Something Bad Happened: A Kid’s Guide to Coping with events in the News

 Dawn Huebner.
 How to process different world events (ages 6-12).

 The Day the Sea Went Out and Never Came Back